 Assistant Coach/Pitching Coach

-Dan Spencer enters his second year with the Lobos after spending the previous four seasons as the head coach of Texas Tech, compiling a 115-112 record.
+Dan Spencer enters his third year with the Lobos after spending the previous four seasons as the head coach of Texas Tech, compiling a 115-112 record.
 Before joining Texas Tech for the 2008 season, Spencer spent 11 seasons at Oregon State as the Beavers hitting coach (1997-2003) and pitching coach (2004-2007).
 He helped lead Oregon State to back-to-back College World Series titles in 2006 and 2007.

 Volunteer Assistant Coach

 Tony Cappuccilli enters his first year as a volunteer assistant coach for the Lobos.
 A native of Huntington Beach, Calif., Cappuccilli was an All-American in 1999 at Edison High School where he broke the Orange County career home run record.
 He attended Nevada and played for the Wolf Pack from 2000-03 and helped lead them to a Big West title and an NCAA Tournament berth in 2000.
 As a junior in 2002 he hit a team-high .357 and slugged 10 home runs to also lead the squad.
 During his four years the Wolf Pack played .553 ball (125-101) as he hit .288 with 28 home runs and 90 RBI in 168 games.